-- (1) Includes 544,251 shares of common stock directly held by Mr. Oberbeck, 193,391 shares of common stock held by Saratoga Investment Advisors, which Mr. Oberbeck controls, and 215,535 shares of common stock held by CLO Partners LLC, an entity wholly owned by Mr. Oberbeck and 744,183 shares of common stock directly held by Elizabeth Oberbeck.
+- (1) Includes 530,616 shares of common stock directly held by Mr. Oberbeck, 188,546 shares of common stock held by Saratoga Investment Advisors, which Mr. Oberbeck controls, and 210,135 shares of common stock held by CLO Partners LLC, an entity wholly owned by Mr. Oberbeck and 744,183 shares of common stock directly held by Elizabeth Oberbeck.
 See footnote 3 below. - (2) Based on information included in Amendment No. 5 to Schedule 13G filed by Black Diamond Capital Management, L.L.C. with the SEC on February 12, 2016.
-The address of Black Diamond Capital Management, L.L.C. is One Sound Shore Drive, Suite 200, Greenwich, CT 06830. - Investment Advisors and CLO Partners LLC on November 4, 2014.
+The address of Black Diamond Capital Management, L.L.C. is One Sound Shore Drive, Suite 200, Greenwich, CT 06830. - (3) Based on information included in Amendment No. 3 to Schedule 13D filed jointly by Christian L. Oberbeck, Elizabeth Oberbeck, Saratoga Investment Advisors and CLO Partners LLC on November 4, 2014.
 Pursuant to an Agreement Relating to Shares of Common Stock of Saratoga Investment Corp. (the "Transfer Agreement"), Christian L. Oberbeck transferred 744,183 shares of common stock beneficially owned by him to Elizabeth Oberbeck.
 Elizabeth Oberbeck has full ownership rights with respect to the shares, including without limitation, the right to (A) receive any cash and/or stock dividends and distributions paid on or with respect to the shares and (B) sell the shares in accordance with the provisions of the Transfer Agreement and receive all proceeds therefrom.
-However, pursuant to the terms of the Transfer Agreement, Christian L. Oberbeck has retained the right to vote the shares, except that Elizabeth Oberbeck has retained the right to vote the shares on all matters submitted to shareholders with respect to any matter that could give rise to dissenters or other rights of an objecting shareholder under Maryland General Corporation Law.
+However, pursuant to the terms of the Transfer Agreement, Christian L. Oberbeck has retained the right to vote the shares, except that Elizabeth Oberbeck has retained the right to vote the shares, except that Elizabeth Oberbeck has retained the right to vote the shares, except that Elizabeth Oberbeck has retained the right to compare that could give rise to dissenters or other rights of an objecting shareholder under Maryland General Corporation Law.
 The Transfer Agreement also contains a right of first refusal that requires Elizabeth Oberbeck to offer Christian L. Oberbeck the opportunity to purchase any shares of Common Stock owned by her prior to her intended sale of the shares.
 Any such purchases may be made either directly by Mr. Oberbeck or through entities affiliated with him.

-Set forth below is the dollar range of equity securities beneficially owned by each of our directors as of December 9, 2016.
+Set forth below is the dollar range of equity securities beneficially owned by each of our directors as of October 19, 2016.
 We are not part of a "family of investment companies" as that term is defined in the 1940 Act.